firezdog/unity-rpg/stats_system.md

 * game manager (hold game state) -- unity gives default icon
 * create game manager object to hold our new script (and load it with loader?)
 * create a static public instance variable and don't destroy on load
-* create referenc to an array of stat controllers (in case we want more than one character)
+* create reference to an array of stat controllers (in case we want more than one character)
+* Note about "Loader" -- the loader *script* loads prefabs -- but under the loader prefab are game objects that get instantiated with it in each scene and are separate from the script behavior.
+We (probably) DON'T want the loader to be a singleton, because the objects instantiated with it, like the grid, will have different values between scenes (e.g. different maps) and we want to be able to instantiate a new loader whose instances have preset values in each scene.